Lightstreamer/Lightstreamer-example-StockList-client-dde/README.md

 * Note that, as prerequisite, the [Lightstreamer - Stock- List Demo - Java Adapter](https://github.com/Weswit/Lightstreamer-example-Stocklist-adapter-java) has to be deployed on your local Lightstreamer Server instance.
 Please check out that project and follow the installation instructions provided with it.
 * Launch Lightstreamer Server.
 * Download the `deploy.zip` file that you can find in the [deploy release](https://github.com/Weswit/Lightstreamer-example-StockList-client-dde/releases) of this project and extract the `deployment_local` folder.
-* Get the `ls-client.jar` file from the [latest Lightstreamer distribution](http://www.lightstreamer.com/download) in the `/DOCS-SDKs/sdk_client_java_se/lib` folder and put it in the `deployment_local\lib` folder.
+* Get the `ls-client.jar` file from the [latest Lightstreamer distribution](http://www.lightstreamer.com/download) in the `/DOCS-SDKs/sdk_client_java_se/lib` folder and put it in the `deployment_local/lib` folder.
+* Get the `pretty-tools-JDDE-2.0.3.jar` and `JavaDDEx64.dll` files from [pretty-tools-JDDE-2.0.3.zip](http://jdde.pretty-tools.com/downloads.php) and put the first in the `deployment_local/pretty-tools_lib` folder and the latter in `deployment_local` folder.
+  * Please note that if you run the demo on a 32-bit machine you have to choose `JavaDDE.dll` the intead of `JavaDDEx64.dll`.
-* Launch `start.bat` from `deployment_local\bin` folder.
+* Launch `start.bat` from `deployment_local\` folder.

 ## Build

-To build your own version of `java_dde_sld.jar`, instead of using the one provided in the deploy.zip file from the Install section above, and directly import the project as is you need the Eclipse IDE and Neva Coroutine libraries installed in the default path.
-Moreover, you need to add `Coroutine4Java.jar` and `JavaDde.jar` to your Java build path, please refer to Eclipse documentation in order to know how to do so.
-These two .jar are found in the Neva product.<br>
+To build your own version of `java_dde_sld.jar`, instead of using the one provided in the deploy.zip file from the Install section above, and directly import the project as is you need the Eclipse IDE and the JDDE by Pretty Tools Java library.<br>
-For more information regarding the Neva Coroutine libraries that enables this application to communicate over DDE to Excel, go to [http://www.nevaobject.com](http://www.nevaobject.com).
+For more information regarding the JDDE libraries that enables this application to communicate over DDE to Excel, go to [http://jdde.pretty-tools.com/](http://jdde.pretty-tools.com/).
 For more information regarding Eclipse and how to run it, please go to [http://www.eclipse.org](http://www.eclipse.org), just download the latest version in its "classic" package.

 <i>NOTE: You may also use the sources included in this project with another IDE or without any IDE but such approach is not covered in this readme.
-In any case you always need the Neva Coroutine libraries.</i>
+In any case you always need the JDDE libraries.</i>

 Obviously you also need to have the Lightstreamer server installed somewhere.
 If you don't have it, go download it here: http://www.lightstreamer.com/download.htm and follow the instructions in the package to install it.
 However, this release points to our demo Lightstreamer server, so if you just want to see how the application works, you can skip this step.